 The plastic finishing is smooth while the top band appears to be sandblasted.
 That’s why it has a shiny surface.
 To be honest, the extra-padding is what I liked the most in this Onikuma K6 Gaming Headset review.
 I haven’t seen any headphones under $30 offering that much of cushioning.
 Both earpieces have more than an inch form pads covered with Velour making it comfortable, soft, and skin-friendly.
 Furthermore, there’s the padding on the band as well.

 The headphones can be extended about 2 inches (one inch from both sides).
 The slider isn’t that smooth and you might expect some irritating sound while doing so.
 However, there’s the comfort that you can see the stainless steel slider in the band which is enough to answer its durability.

 First of all, let me clear one thing.
-Though we have the coolness of RGB lightning, the color of the RGB LEDs isn’t changeable.
-If you bought one in red the lightning will remain red, for blue, it will remain blue.
+Though we have the coolness of RGB lighting, the color of the RGB LEDs isn’t changeable.
+If you bought one in red the lighting will remain red, for blue, it will remain blue.
 This is somewhat disappointing.

 However, despite having a single color, those LEDs definitely provides a breathtaking view from such a cheap headphone.
 The turbine design is impressive, underneath which the RGB LEDs glow.